Medically reviewed by Drugs.com. Last updated on Mar 1, 2021.

 Risks Specific to the Abuse of BUTRANS

 BUTRANS is intended for transdermal use only.
 Abuse of BUTRANS poses a risk of overdose and death.
-This risk is increased with concurrent abuse of BUTRANS with alcohol and other substances including other opioids and benzodiazepines [see Warnings and Precautions (5.4) and Drug Interactions (7.2)].
+This risk is increased with concurrent abuse of BUTRANS with alcohol and other substances including other opioids and benzodiazepines [see Warnings and Precautions (5.4) and Drug Interactions (7)].
 Intentional compromise of the transdermal delivery system will result in the uncontrolled delivery of buprenorphine and pose a significant risk to the abuser that could result in overdose and death [see Warnings and Precautions (5.1)].
-Abuse may occur by applying the transdermal system in the absence of legitimate purpose, or by swallowing, snorting, or injecting buprenorphine extracted from the transdermal system.
+Abuse may occur by applying the transdermal system in the absence of legitimate purpose, or by chewing, swallowing, snorting, or injecting buprenorphine extracted from the transdermal system.
 Parenteral drug abuse is commonly associated with transmission of infectious diseases such as hepatitis and HIV.